Resources and Documents

 3.2 Number of Games

 Matches played during Swiss rounds may be best-of-one or best-of-three at the Tournament Organizer’s discretion, although best-of-three is strongly recommended for events at the Regional Championships level and above.
-Any top cut portion of the event must be run as best-of-three
+Any top cut portion of the event must be run as best-of-three.

 There is no round time for Video Game Championship Series events.
 The expectation is that all matches are allowed to run their course of up to three games.
 No game should be interrupted or terminated before the natural end of the game unless exceptional circumstances occur (such as Sudden Death – see section 3.4.3.).